Parent Handbook (Revised 3/4/2016)

 All seven (7) of the meet eligibility sheets will be available for on-line sign ups, in advance of each meet.
 Any swimmer that cannot make a meet must inform the coaches as soon as possible because the meet events are assigned as much as a week in advance of meets.
 Unexpectedly absent swimmers create havoc and sometimes disappointment for other swimmers during meets.
 Swimmers who have a request to swim a particular event also must inform the coach well in advance of the meet, but not all requests can be accommodated.
 Sometimes swimmers may be asked to swim events that they have not requested for the good of the team.

-At the Meet
+At a MANUAL Swim Meet

-Please be on time (30 minutes before the meet is set to begin) and keep track of your children.
+Please be on time (30 minutes before the swim meet warmups) and keep track of your children.
 As soon as swimmers arrive, they need to check in with one of the coaches.
 Look for the Marlins banner and the event cardholder.
 This will be the team area for the meet.
 The event cards will be organized by the first letter of your last name or event number.
 After finding your event cards see the coach or coach helper and have your events marked on your hand.
 Swimmers may leave their cards in the holder until the event, or take them out and hold them / have parents retain them.
 Remember the event card must accompany the swimmer to the bullpen, unless it is a relay card.
 One member of the relay team or the coach, coach helper, or parent relay helper for the 6 & under will give the relay card to the bullpen.

 After swimmers’ hands are marked, swimmers should report to the pool for warm-ups.
 After warm-ups swimmers should stay in the team area.
 This is safer and it is much easier to find swimmers who should be in the bullpen.